nimbix/app-paraview/README.md

 # app-paraview: Paraview Data Analysis and Visualization

-Ubuntu-based desktop with the [Paraview](https://www.paraview.org/) data analysis and visualization application.
+Rocky Linux based desktop with the [Paraview](https://www.paraview.org/) data analysis and visualization application.

 [ParaView](https://www.paraview.org/) is an open-source,